bengras/goboek.nl/content/blog/004_buildsystem.md

-Title: MINIX builds on 22 Linux distro's thanks to NetBSD's buildsystem
+Title: Minix builds on 22 Linux distro's thanks to NetBSD's buildsystem
 Date: 2014-04-15 14:19
 Category: Blog
 Tags: minix,justworks
 Summary: I tried the Minix build procedure in many environments with relatively minimal effort using OpenSuse's build farm.
 Minix builds from scratch on many different OSes and Linux distributions.
 This is a testament to the power of its buildsystem, taken from NetBSD.

+Why read on?
+To learn how [Minix could effortlessly crossbuild from all these environments](https://build.opensuse.org/package/show/home:beng-nl/Minix3).

 Software that always works is pretty hard to achieve.
 It depends on its own state and the state of its environment.
 Its own state